boukandouramhamed/hello-world/README.md

    ` kubectl create -f deployment.yaml -n yournamespace `
    ` kubectl create -f svc.yaml -n yournamespace`
 # Deploy with Chart
-This chart was only tested with ` helm v3 `, to use it run : ` helm install ./hello-world --name-template=deploymentname `
+This chart was only tested with ` helm v3 `
+To use it run : ` helm install ./hello-world --name-template=deploymentname `

 Parameter | Description | Default
 ---|---|---